pas256/ansible-ec2/README.md

     --name NAME

+    Example:
+    ansible-ec2 list --name MyDB1

 ### Security Group

 Run a command only against instances in a specific security group

     --sg SECURITY_GROUP

-    E.g. --sg=default
+    Example:
+    ansible-ec2 list --sg default

 ### Key Pair

-    --key KEY_PAIR        The name of the key pair to filter on.
-E.g.
+The name of the key pair to filter on

-                        --key=superadmin
+    --key KEY_PAIR

+    Example:
+    ansible-ec2 list --key superadmin

+### Instance Type

+EC2 instances come in a variety of different types, from *t1.micro* to *m1.medium* to *hi1.4xlarge*.
+This filter enables limiting the instance list to only those using a specific instance type

-    --type INSTANCE_TYPE  Return only host using the specific instance type.
+    --type INSTANCE_TYPE

+    Example:
-                        E.g. --type=m1.xlarge
+    ansible-ec2 list --type=m1.xlarge

+### Region and Availability Zone

+EC2 is all over the world, so these 2 filters create a subset of instance only in a specific region or availability zone

+    --region REGION
-    --region REGION       Limit to only one region.
-E.g. --region=us-east-1 --zone AVAILABILITY_ZONE
+    --zone AVAILABILITY_ZONE

-                        Limit to only one availability zone.
-E.g. --zone=us- east-1a
-    GROUP_NAME            The raw group name to filter on based on the groups produced by the Inventory.
-This can also be the Instance ID.
-E.g. i-abcd1234
+    Examples:
+    ansible-ec2 list --region us-east-1
+    ansible-ec2 list --zone us-east-1a

+### Instance ID and Raw Group Name

+The hosts returned by the EC2 inventory plugin are in one or more groups.
+One such group is the Instance ID.
+As the plugin evolves, more groups may be added, so this allows access to all of them without code modification.
+It also allows filtering on other tag key/value pairs.

+    Examples:
+    ansible-ec2 info i-abcd1234
+    ansible-ec2 list tag_aws_elasticmapreduce_instance-group-role_CORE
+    ansible-ec2 list tag_aws_elasticmapreduce_job-flow-id_j-ABCD1234EFGH